TanStack/query/docs/react/guides/ssr.md

 - If you are calling `useQuery` in a component deeper down in the tree you need to pass the `initialData` down to that point
 - If you are calling `useQuery` with the same query in multiple locations, passing `initialData` to only one of them can be brittle and break when your app changes since.
 If you remove or move the component that has the `useQuery` with `initialData`, the more deeply nested `useQuery` might no longer have any data.
 Passing `initialData` to **all** queries that needs it can also be cumbersome.
 - There is no way to know at what time the query was fetched on the server, so `dataUpdatedAt` and determining if the query needs refetching is based on when the page loaded instead
-- If there is already data in the cache for a query, `initialData` will never overwrite this data, even if the new data is fresher than the old one
+- If there is already data in the cache for a query, `initialData` will never overwrite this data, **even if the new data is fresher than the old one**.
+  - To understand why this is especially bad, consider the `getServerSideProps` example above.
+If you navigate back and forth to a page several times, `getServerSideProps` would get called each time and fetch new data, but because we are using the `initialData` option, the client cache and data would never be updated.

 Setting up the full hydration solution is straightforward and does not have these drawbacks, this will be the focus for the rest of the documentation.